Dhruv09d/password-validation-js/README.md

    1 special character and

-   length must be 8-16 characters.
+   Password length must be 8-16 characters.